Birinder1469/BirinderSingh_Blog/_posts/2018-12-21-Oil_companyShare_Prices.md

 ![](../imgs/AdjustedSharePriceScaledVsOilPrice_lm.png)
 <br><br>

-The above analysis was a short attempt to show that there is a lot of insight which we can draw from appropriate visualizations.
+The above analysis was a short attempt to show how lot of insights can be drawn from appropriate visualizations.
 Please feel free to get in touch with me for any suggestions.

 ## References: